Instant games on Telegram, TikTok and Messenger

 - Rewarded video is the workhorse.
 The vast majority of instant-game players never pay directly, and rewarded ads — watch a clip for a continue, a bonus, an extra life — monetise that majority without breaking the frictionless promise.
 It fits the impulse, drop-in nature of the format perfectly.

-The combination — rewarded video across the many, IAP for the few — is the monetisation stack that makes the ~80% take-home actually meaningful.
+The combination — rewarded video across the many, IAP for the few — is what makes a favourable take-home actually worth something.
 High revenue retention only matters if you’re generating revenue, and these two mechanics are how instant games do it.

 Which titles win — and which don’t